 Reasonable Rate of Progress for Master’s Students

-Reasonable rate of progress is governed by both the campus-wide policies of the Office of Graduate Studies as well as academic program regulations which may be more restrictive.
-Failure to satisfy the Office of Graduate Studies rate of progress policies leading to dismissal is handled by the Request for Extension process.
+Reasonable rate of progress is governed by both the campus-wide policies of the Graduate Faculty Senate as well as academic program regulations, which may be more restrictive.
+Failure to satisfy the Graduate Faculty Senate's rate of progress policies, which leads to dismissal, is handled through the Request for Extension process.

 Deadline for Submission of Thesis After Successful Defense

-After successful defense of the thesis or dissertation, students must comply with their academic program’s and/or the International Center’s enrollment requirements.
-Students are required to submit their final dissertation or thesis by the end of the following semester after a successful defense unless a letter asking for an extension is submitted to the Graduate Dean by the student’s advisor and program’s DGS.
+After successful defense of the thesis, students must comply with their academic program’s enrollment requirements.
+International students should also consult the International Center so that they comply with visa requirements.
+Students are required to submit their final thesis by the end of the following semester after a successful defense unless a letter asking for an extension is submitted to the dean of the Graduate School by the student’s advisor and program’s director of graduate studies.

 Extension Requests for Master’s Students